 The ability of the stewardship program to maintain nuclear weapons without testing was a crucial issue in the Senate debate on the CTBT.
-The treaty's opponents claimed that stewardship offered no guarantee of maintaining weapons, and indeed that computer models, experiments, and other techniques might offer no clue to some problems that develop over time.
+The treaty's opponents claimed that stewardship offered no guarantee of maintaining weapons, and that experiments, computer models, and other techniques might offer no clue to some problems that develop over time.
 They further argued that it could be perhaps a decade before the tools for the program were fully in place, and by that time many weapon designers with test experience would have retired.
 Supporters held that the program was highly likely to work, having already certified the stockpile three times, and that safeguard "F" provided for U.S. withdrawal from the treaty in the event high confidence in a key weapon type could not be maintained without testing.
+By July 2004, DOD and DOE had completed the eighth stockpile certification.

-Stewardship is funded by the Weapons Activities account in the budget of the National Nuclear Security Administration, or NNSA.
-(Congress established NNSA in 1999 as a semiautonomous agency within DOE to manage stockpile stewardship and related programs.)
-The three main elements of this account are Directed Stockpile Work, activities directly supporting weapons in the stockpile; Campaigns, technical efforts to develop and maintain capabilities needed to certify the stockpile for the long term; and Readiness in Technical Base and Facilities, mainly infrastructure and operations for the weapons complex.
-The appropriation for Weapons Activities was \$5.006 billion in FY2001 and \$5.429 billion in FY2002 and \$5.954 billion for FY2003.
-The FY2004 request is \$6.378 billion.
+The Weapons Activities account in the National Nuclear Security Administration (NNSA) budget funds stewardship.
+(Congress established NNSA in 1999 as a semiautonomous DOE agency to manage stockpile stewardship and related programs.)
+The main elements of Weapons Activities are Directed Stockpile Work, activities directly supporting weapons in the stockpile; Campaigns, technical efforts to develop and maintain capabilities to certify the stockpile for the long term; and Readiness in Technical Base and Facilities, mainly infrastructure and operations for the weapons complex.
+Appropriations were: FY2001, \$5.006 billion; FY2002, \$5.429 billion; FY2003, \$5.954 billion; FY2004, \$6.447 billion; and FY2005, \$6.526 billion.
+The FY2006 request is \$6.630 billion.
+(See CRS Report RL32307, Appropriations for FY2005: Energy and Water Development.)

-Subcritical experiments: As part of the stockpile stewardship program, NNSA is conducting "subcritical experiments."
+Subcritical experiments (SCEs): As part of the stockpile stewardship program, NNSA is conducting SCEs.
 CRS offers the following definition based on documents and on discussions with DOE and laboratory staff: "Subcritical experiments at Nevada Test Site involve chemical high explosives and fissile materials in configurations and quantities such that no self-sustaining nuclear fission chain reaction can result.
-In these experiments, the chemical high explosives are used to generate high pressures that are applied to the fissile materials.
-The only fissile material under current consideration for use in near-term subcritical experiments is plutonium-239."
-They are held in a tunnel complex, about 1,000 feet underground at Nevada Test Site.
+In these experiments, the chemical high explosives are used to generate high pressures that are applied to the fissile materials."
+The only fissile material that has been used in SCEs is plutonium-239.
+SCEs are held in a tunnel complex, about 1,000 feet underground at Nevada Test Site.
 The complex could contain explosions up to 500 pounds of explosive and associated plutonium.
 These experiments try to determine if radioactive decay of aged plutonium would degrade weapon performance.
-More specifically, DOE states, "In FY 2004, funding responsibility for subcritical experiments which support the certification of the W88 pit was transferred [between budget accounts]."
-In 1998, Secretary of Energy Bill Richardson called them "a key part of our scientific program to provide new tools and data that assess age-related complications and maintain the reliability and safety of the nation's nuclear deterrent."
+They have been used to support certification of the W88 pit.
+In 1998, Secretary of Energy Bill Richardson called SCEs "a key part of our scientific program to provide new tools and data that assess age-related complications and maintain the reliability and safety of the nation's nuclear deterrent."
 As they produce no chain reaction, the Clinton Administration saw them as consistent with the CTBT.
 Critics counter that they would help design new weapons without testing; are unnecessary; may look like nuclear tests if not monitored intrusively; and are inconsistent with the spirit of a CTBT, which, critics believe, is aimed at halting nuclear weapons development, not just testing.
+NNSA states that most subcritical experiments cost between \$15 million and \$25 million, with some costing as little as \$5 million or as much as \$60 million.
+(For further information on subcritical experiments and test readiness, see CRS Report RL32130, Nuclear Weapon Initiatives: Low-Yield R&D, Advanced Concepts, Earth Penetrators, Test Readiness.)